 Example learning modes present illustrations of different steps of the process by highlighting forms and procedures used in other HMBs.
 As a reminder, these examples are a guide only.
-They are provided to help your participants develop their own site-specific plans.
+They are provided to help you develop your own site-specific plans.